trOnk12/rijksmusem/documentation/README.md

 ## SDK initialization and cleanup

-First, you need to add the installationId, provided by an Adswizz engineer, to your manifest.
+First, you need to add the installationId, provided by an AdsWizz engineer, to your manifest.
 It should look like this:

 ```xml
 <application